Ars-Digitale/java-21-study-guide/docs/module-08/files-path-api.md

 #### 4.2 `relativize()`

 `Path.relativize` computes a **relative path** from one path to another.
-The resulting path, when `resolve`d against the source path, yields the target path.
+The resulting path, when `resolved` against the source path, yields the target path.

 In other words: